• Introduction of living environment of each station

 Why are rankings of cities people don't want to live in so popular?

-One of the reasons it has attracted attention is that it reflects the "real voices of residents" that can only be known by living in the area.
+One of the reasons it has attracted attention is that it reflects the "real voices of residents" that can only be understood by living in the area.
 On the Internet, people share not only superficial impressions and images of the city, but also factors directly related to everyday stress, such as poor security, noisy areas in front of train stations, garbage problems, and inconvenient transportation.

 Particular emphasis is placed on

-• "Poor security"
+• "Poor public safety"

-• "Congestion of stations and facilities"
+• "Congestion levels of stations and facilities"

 • "Inconvenience of transportation"